 Powerful and heart-wrenching, Krystal Sital's beautifully written memoir The Secrets We Kept details her family history on Trinidad, as her grandmother and mother finally unleash their voices to uncover the brutal truth of who her grandfather truly was.

 Jean Kwok, author of Girl in Translation & Mambo in Chinatown

-Once a decade or so, if we're fortunate, comes a book that seems to insist itself into being.
-Secrets We kept is that book.
+Once a decade or so, if we're fortunate, comes a book that seems to insist itself into being, one that rises from the heartbreakingly silent depths of the voiceless.
+SECRETS WE KEPT is that book.
 It is a love song to the author's Trinidadian mother and grandmother, yes, but it is also a hymn of justice to the ignored and forgotten wounds of enduring and resilient women throughout the ages.
 It is a tribute to truth in the face of denial.
-It is a deeply resonant, timely, and necessary work of art."
+It is a deeply resonant, timely, and necessary work of art.